tact-lang/defi-cookbook/README.md

 ## Overview

-This project includes a set of examples for common use cases in Tact.
-This includes:
+This project includes a set of examples for common use cases in Tact and consists of:

 - Smart contracts written in the Tact language.
 - A TypeScript + Jest testing environment with `@ton/sandbox`.
-- Examples of off-chain and on-chain integrations with Jettons and other TEPs in the future.
+- Examples of off-chain and on-chain integrations with Jettons.
+Other TEPs are planned too.

 > If you're new to TON and Tact, please check https://docs.tact-lang.org/